 5.2.1 Global, Categorical and Local Calibration Factors

-The analyst can apply and modify the parameters within a microsimulation model on a global, categorical or localized level.
+The analyst can apply and modify the input parameters within a microsimulation model on a global, categorical or localized level.
 For the purposes of WisDOT policy, global, categorical and localized calibration factors have the following definitions:

-Global Factors: Global factors are those factors/parameters that affect the entire network.
+Global Factors: Global factors are those factors/parameters that affect the entire model.

-Categorical Factors: Categorical factors are those factors that affect a category of the network's links (e.g., every off-ramp, all weaving segments, major street signalized intersection approaches, etc.).
+Categorical Factors: Categorical factors are those factors/parameters that affect a category of the links within the model (e.g., every off-ramp, all weaving segments, major street signalized intersection approaches, etc.).

-Localized Factors: Localized (or link-specific) factors are those factors that only influence vehicles while they are driving on a link, a short series of connected links, or through a specific intersection within the network.
+Localized Factors: Localized (or link-specific) factors are those factors/parameters that only influence vehicles while they are driving on a link, a short series of connected links, or through a specific intersection within the model.

 When calibrating a traffic model, the analyst should adjust the global and categorical, parameters first, and should use localized/link-specific factors sparingly and only for the final fine-tuning of the model.
-Justify the use of any localized/link-specific factors by associating them to limitations of the microsimulation software or specific geometric conditions that may influence driving behavior (e.g., a short weaving segment).
-Relating the localized adjustment factors to geometric conditions or software limitations makes it easier to assess whether to carry the adjustments forward to the design year scenarios.
+Document and justify the use of any localized/link-specific factors by associating them to limitations of the microsimulation software or specific geometric conditions that may influence driving behavior (e.g., a short weaving segment).
+Relating the localized adjustment factors to geometric conditions or software limitations makes it easier to assess whether to carry the adjustments forward from existing year to alternative scenarios.

 5.2.2 Unreleased, Blocked, Stuck/Stalled Vehicles